 For the Chocolate Curls

-- Layer Cookie Butter Mousse and refrigerate 6 hours.
+- Layer Cookie Butter Mousse on top of the crust and refrigerate 6 hours.

 - Layer Chocolate Mousse and refrigerate overnight.